THE ENGINES BEHIND THE COALITION

 Support the strategic planning process of the coalition

-To ensure the youth voice is central to all actions of the coalition.
+To ensure the youth voice is central to all actions of the Coalition.

-Help organize global & local activities
+Help organise global & local activities

 By initiating and supporting community-based projects and championing multi-sectorial events.